Taxation

 Week 1: Scope & Discovery

 Have a discovery call with your offshore partner.
-Share the types of returns you need prepared, your current volume, the software you use, your workflow, deadlines, and requirements.
-Within 5 to 7 days, you will receive pre-vetted resumes.
+Share the types of returns you need prepared, your current volume, the software you use, your review workflow, your deadlines, and any firm-specific requirements.
+The provider uses this to shortlist candidates with the right skills, experience level, and software proficiency.
+Within 5–7 days, you receive pre-vetted resumes with documented qualifications and work history.

 Week 2: Interview & Select